Skip to main content

 Oklahoma School Report Cards give families, community members, educators and policymakers contextual information about student and school performance— to celebrate successes and identify areas for improvement.
 Report card measures serve as indicators of how well we are supporting students.
 Measured at different points, indicators work together along a continuum to ensure ALL students graduate ready for life after high school.

-These resources provide guidance for districts working with and validating data connected to each indicator before it is displayed on the public dashboard found at oklaschools.com.
+These resources guide districts working with and validating data connected to each indicator before it is displayed on the public dashboard at oklaschools.com

 Full Academic Year (FAY)

-FAY criteria apply to all indicators except for graduation.
-A student’s FAY determination is based on enrollment and not attendance.
+A student’s FAY determination is based on enrollment, not attendance.

 Chronic Absenteeism